-The purpose of my testimony is to respond to various areas 13 A. company concern regarding the Commission anā of 14 confidentiality of certain fuel cost information supplied 15 to the Commission.
-I intend to demonstrate why some of 16 the data which is supplied in regular monthly reports on 17 fuel costs to this Commission should be excluded from 18 public disclosure as being "proprietary confidential 19 business information" as defined by Section 366.093, 20 Florida Statutes.
-21
+The purpose of my testimony is to respond to various areas 13 Α. company concern regarding the 14 of Commission anā confidentiality of certain fuel cost information supplied 15 I intend to demonstrate why some of to the Commission.
+16 the data which is supplied in regular monthly reports on 17 fuel costs to this Commission should be excluded from 18 being "proprietary confidential 19 public disclosure 25 business information" as defined by Section 366.093, 20 21 Elorida Statutes.